Kapoot/COSC-1336-1338/README.md

-My Repository for School Work and Projects.
+Repository for my School Work and Projects.